 Goodbye SAP Predictive Analytics – Welcome your best-fit solution

 When I first started working in customer advisory four years ago my main responsibility was to show customers our solution SAP Predictive Analytics.
 I explained them how to easily build predictive models without coding; how to discover hidden insights and relationships in your data, from which you can make predictions about future events.
 And I loved them; both the tool and my job.
 The good news is I still love my job but for the on premise solution SAP Predictive Analytics a lot has changed in the last 4 years.
-Due to new requirements from our users, it is deprecated and will run out of the mainstream maintenance phase end of this year (you can find the details on that and on the Priority-one support option here).
+Due to new requirements from our users, it is deprecated and will run out of the mainstream maintenance phase end of 2024 (you can find the details on that and on the Priority-one support option here).
 This makes me a little sad and I wanted to say goodbye with this blog post to this great tool and also help others to carry on without this tool and experience the new and more modern alternatives SAP offers.

 We live in fast changing times and our software solutions adapt quickly.
 The fact that predictive analytics applications are worthwhile, and their use brings measurable added value, doesn’t need to be discussed these days.
 Everyone talks about machine learning, predictive use cases, data science, data mining, advanced analytics-just to mention a few buzzwords.
 Many new job-roles developed in this field and to suit the individuals needs a total of three solutions will support you with your predictive scenarios: